The Buzz Cut: Camila Cabello Is the First Latina Cinderella. But Is Reimagining Old Fairy Tales Enough?

 *

-The question of where trans men and women fit in gender-segregated sports is slowly drawing an Indian sensibility.
+The question of where trans men and women fit in gender-segregated sports is slowly dawning on Indian sensibility.
 “Sports in India is mostly associated with men and perhaps that is a factor for those who transition; trans women may want to prove their femininity in their new identity.”
 For athletes, the struggle continues to be to find a way to cultivate professional and creative visibility.

 *

 Kanye West’s 10th studio album Donda comes with the promise of his signature existentialism.
 While Kanye may have visualized it as a result of his chaotic past, the two-hour-long package seems like an accumulation of second-tier cuts — of what was, not what is, of conflict, and questionable Ye choices.
 Is he asking for forgiveness or forgiving something?
-Donda not just odd, “it’s exhausting.”
+Donda is not just odd, “it’s exhausting.”

 *